microstub/microstub.github.io/_posts/2020-11-03-transistor-design-for-newbies.md

 We know that $$V_{Re}$$ is `30%` of $$\frac{V_{CC}}{2}$$, which gives $$V_{B}$$ = `1.45V`.
-Now given $$I_{E}$$ = `0.35mA` we can again use our minimum value for $$\beta$$ to calculate our required base current:
+Now given $$I_{E}$$ = `0.35mA` we can again use our minimum value for $$\beta$$ to calculate our required base `current`:

 $$ I_{B} = \frac{0.35 mA}{75} $$

 Thus $$I_{B}$$ = 4.57uA

-At this point we need to ensure that small changes in the value of base current (which occur due to variations in $$\beta$$) do not significantly effect the `DC` operating point of the amplifier circuit.
+At this point we need to ensure that small changes in the value of base `current` (which occur due to variations in $$\beta$$) do not significantly effect the `DC` operating point of the amplifier circuit.

-In order to ensure a stable operating point we 'stiffen' the `voltage` divider by ensuring the only a small fraction of the total resistor divider current flows into the base of transistor `Q1`.
+In order to ensure a stable operating point we 'stiffen' the `voltage` divider by ensuring the only a small fraction of the total resistor divider `current` flows into the base of transistor `Q1`.

-A good rule of thumb is to allow for `1%` of the total divider current to pass into the base of the transistor.
+A good rule of thumb is to allow for `1%` of the total divider `current` to pass into the base of the transistor.

 $$ \frac{1}{100} \cdot I_{R_{1}} = 4.57uA $$